MackinnonBuck/Box2D.CSharp/docs/UsageGuidelines.md

 ### 1. Dispose objects that you own

-If you create a Box2D object instance with `new` and its type implements `IDisposable`, make sure you either:
+If you create a Box2D object instance and its type implements `IDisposable`, make sure you either:
   * call `Dispose()` when you're done using the object, or...
   * use a `using` statement to automatically dispose the object when it goes out of scope.

 For example, to destroy a `World` (including all its bodies, joints, etc.), call its `Dispose()` method.

+"Definition" objects (`BodyDef`, `FixtureDef`, and `JointDef`) should be disposed so the underlying pooling mechanism can reuse disposed instances rather than always allocating new instances.

 **NOTE:** `Shape` instances get copied when attached to `Fixture` instances.
 Remember to dispose any `Shape` instances you create, but don't feel obligated to dispose `Fixture.Shape`, since it will get implicitly destroyed when its parent `Fixture` is destroyed.